safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 The first step, one which is very important, is to run the workspace.
 If the workspace won't run on FME Desktop then it is not likely to run on FME Server.

 Run the workspace.
-Inspect the output.
+Inspect the log.
 You should get six tables of firehalls and one of neighborhoods:

 ![](./Images/Img1.211.Ex1.WorkspaceOutput.png)